Friends: The Reunion offers up six especially memorable moments

 2. The trivia contest

-Before the reunion aired, there was some speculation about whether the actors would play their old characters again.
+Before the reunion aired, there was speculation about whether the actors would play their old characters again.
 They don't, but they do play a trivia game about the series, mimicking the episode where Joey and Chandler go up against Rachel and Monica in a trivia contest, trying to win their more spacious apartment.
 In these joyous scenes, the show feels most like an unseen Friends episode from years past, with LeBlanc shouting that he knows the answer when the girls waffle, and Aniston yelling to the guys that "IT'S NOT YOUR TURN!"
 Whenever the reunion cuts to the trivia game, with Schwimmer in front of a colorful question board, stop scrolling through your phone and tune in.
-At one point, a barbershop quartet even shows up.
 This is as good as it gets.

 3. Smelly Cat

 Kudrow's Phoebe character was famed for her goofy folk songs, with Smelly Cat being the most memorable.
-So when she gets out her guitar to wail about the poor kitty ("it's not your fault!") one more time on a Central Perk couch, listen up.
+So when she gets out her guitar to wail about the poor kitty one more time on a Central Perk couch ("it's not your fault!") , listen up.
 There's a spoiler we won't reveal, but everything about the scene is purr-fect.
 How many viewers have sung this song to their fragrant felines over the years?
 A classic gets a new spin.

 4. Regular people share their love for Friends